17.1

 one who is great at heart within

-stays always free, throughout all trying
+stays always free, throughout all

 to achieve and all mistakes